 Support Groups

-Although support groups like Narcotics Anonymous (NA) may be attended without formal therapy, they do serve better during the initial states of recovery as an adjunct to professional treatment.
-The power of a group is that members form comradery, exchange meaningful stories, hold each other accountable, and share resources.
+Support groups, like Narcotics Anonymous (NA), may be attended without formal therapy.
+However, these programs serve better during the initial stages of recovery as an adjunct to professional treatment.
+The power of a group is that members form companionship, exchange meaningful stories, hold each other accountable, and share resources.
+Individuals may become sponsors for other members as they recover from meth addiction.

 How to Get Help for a Meth Addiction

-Getting help for a loved one with meth addiction follows a similar progression; the key difference is encouraging them to participate.
-Outside of specific legal and safety concerns, adults must give consent to enroll in treatment.
-As such, you may have to thoughtfully encourage them to attend.
-With minors, parents and guardians may elect for involuntary commitment, but they are encouraged to be as supportive as possible throughout the process.
+Getting help for a loved one with meth addiction follows a similar progression.
+Outside of specific legal and safety concerns, adults must consent to enroll in treatment.
+As such, encourage them to attend.
+With minors, parents and guardians may elect for involuntary commitment but are encouraged to be as supportive as possible throughout the process.
+If you are ready to start searching for an addiction professional, you can ask your doctor for a referral or use an online therapist directory.

 Weisheit encourages, “Anyone with concerns should learn at least the basics about meth, its effects, and treatment.
 They should also be sure to take care of themselves by joining family support groups.
 Those groups don’t need to be specific to meth but can relate to addiction in general or to other substances.
 For example, Al-Anon focuses on alcohol but can be a useful when a meth or stimulant specific program is not available.
 Knowing what kinds of programs are available can be helpful when the addict is ready to change.
 It is important to be supportive without being enabling.”

 Meth addiction is a serious condition that can destroy lives, families, and entire communities.
-It is not the type of drug to be used casually, as the progression toward addiction is rapid and catastrophic.
-To best treat methamphetamine addiction, the most comprehensive form of treatment is recommended as quickly and for the longest duration possible.
+The progression toward addiction is rapid and catastrophic.
+The most comprehensive treatment is best for overcoming methamphetamine addiction.

 For Further Reading